portdebarcelona/OpenInfoAPI-Ports/docs/workingenvironment.md

 # Working environment
-To work in this project we have chosen and setup a set of tools.
+To work in this project, we have chosen and setup a set of tools.
 Here we explain which tools we use.
 Each decision is a balance between functionalities and ease of use.
 Questions like:
 - Repository of code
 - Editor
 - Web site
-- Other tools related of OAS ( publishing, printing)
+- Other tools related of OAS (publishing, printing)

 Also, we consider aspects such as:
 - Best practices to define APIs